Allan Donald: Post 1999 World Cup

 He announced his retirement from test cricket in January 2002 soon after playing the first test match of the three match home series against Australia at Johannesburg.
 He broke down with emotions as South Africa endured a crushing defeat in the hands of Australia by an innings and 360 runs.
 However, it was later revealed that he was forced to give up test cricket due to flow of injuries which started to take a toll on his fitness levels and body.
 On 13 September 2002, he became the fastest South African bowler to pick 250 ODI wickets in terms of matches (148), a feat he achieved during the group stage match between South Africa and the West Indies during the 2002 ICC Champions Trophy and also became the third joint-fastest bowler in the world to do so along with Waqar Younis in 148 ODI matches.

 He featured in his fourth and final World Cup tournament in 2003 which was also a home World Cup for himself as the tournament was jointly conducted by South Africa, Zimbabwe and Kenya.
-By, the time he was already 37 and way past his prime.
+By the time he was already over 36 years old and was way past his prime.
 He retired from ODI cricket and from international cricket following South Africa's disastrous 2003 World Cup campaign where South Africa were knocked out from group stage for the first time.
 He himself too had an awful World Cup tournament personally as he managed to pick up only one wicket in three matches with a mediocre average of 133.

 He retired from all forms of cricket in 2004 after playing in his final home domestic season citing deterioration of physical conditions.

 When he retired, he was South Africa's record wicket-taker with 330 Test wickets at an average of 22.25, and claimed 272 One Day International wickets at an average of 21.78.
 Both of these records have now been overtaken by Dale Steyn and Shaun Pollock respectively.